-Implementation of the recommended TSM measures within each of the three categories collectively would be expected to result in a more efficient and safer transportation system.
-The implementation of the TSM recommendations of VISION 2050 will necessarily require the cooperation and coordination of multiple public (State, areawide, county, and local) and private entities.
+Implementing the recommended TSM measures within each of the three categories collectively would be expected to result in a more efficient and safer transportation system.
+Implementing the TSM recommendations of VISION 2050 will require the cooperation and coordination of multiple public (State, areawide, county, and local) and private entities.
 A more detailed description of the specific measures (Recommendations 4.1 to 4.12) are provided in Chapter 1 of this volume.
 Table 3.5 identifies the entities and their roles with regard to implementing the TSM recommendations of VISION 2050.